 Websites provide an interactive interface through which you can communicate with your fans.
-Some musicians are more internet savvy than others, making such things as websites a necessity for their career.
+Some musicians are more internet savvy than others, making such things as websites a necessity for their careers.

-Many artists tend to just have social media accounts however it’s highly recommend to have your own space on the internet that you own.
+Many artists tend to just have social media accounts however it’s highly recommended to have your own space on the internet that you own.

 As a musician, there are several reasons why you’d need a website.
 In this article, we’re going to look broadly into the seven reasons why a website is important to you.
 Read on to find out.